pabloamh/fido-alpha/readme-fido3.md

     cd fido-alpha
     ```
 2. Install FIDO and its dependencies.
 For development, it's recommended to install in editable mode:
     ```shell
     pip install -e .
     ```
     This will install the package, and any changes you make to the source code will be immediately effective.
+    For production use, you can install it with `pip install .`.

 Once installed, you can verify the installation by running: